MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamworkDeviceHealth.md

 ### -Connection
 teamworkConnection
-To construct, please use Get-Help -Online and see NOTES section for CONNECTION properties and create a hash table.
+To construct, see NOTES section for CONNECTION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTeamworkConnection